Information for travellers in regards to the corona virus (covid-19 pandemic)

 Life in Sweden

-- Restaurants, bars and cafés are still permitted to operate, if adhering to new legislation (offering table service, adjusted seating, take-away, etc.).
+- Restaurants, bars and cafés are permitted to operate, if adhering to new legislation (offering table service, adjusted seating, take-away, etc.).

-- Many shops and stores are open but may have limited opening hours.
+- Most shops and stores are open but may have limited opening hours.

 - Public transport is in operation, but may be limited.
 Please check regional services for details and follow the guidelines on domestic travel and public transport.

 - National parks are open.
 For more information, please visit the Swedish National Parks website.